 We love to celebrate, and we’ll do it at the drop of a hat or a fruitcake.
 It is impossible to pinpoint the origins of most quirky holidays, and that is part of their charm.
 Like us, they are marvelous mixtures of cultures and customs.
 They elevate the ordinary and celebrate the obscure.

-There’s always more to the story.
-Traditional tales don’t always satisfy our curiosities or delight our imaginations.
+Traditional tales don’t always satisfy our curiosities or delight our imaginations because there’s always more to the story.
 Our cultural richness is more than an assemblage of our varied backgrounds, and history is more than an accumulation of facts.

-The inspiration for this unique site comes from wanting to know more about holidays and sharing my interpretations.
-It is a collection of shared traditions and individual experiences.
-So I invite you to come on in, settle down, and celebrate the stories that belong to all of us.
+The inspiration for this unique holiday site comes from a desire to share my interpretation of these shared traditions and individual experiences.
+I purposely designed this site for browsing, reading and relaxing and invite you to come on in, settle down and celebrate the stories that belong to all of us.